borkshop/js/jspit/stream.md

   - generalize "support" concept ala "floor" prior hardcode

 ## Done

+Now with even more use of CSS

+Reworked moement and interaction to be planar, no longer hardcoded to "solids" or "floors".
+This immediately simplified the colorboop and DLA demos a bit.

+Lofted domgeon's more specific `classList` mutation logic into `TileGrid`, and completely walked away from fully (usually over) specifying `className` entirely.
+There may still be use cases that need to fully stomp `className`, but the support has been dropped for now at least, in lieu of micro add/remove/toggle-class commands.

+Pivoted much functionality into CSS rule carried variables, in particular doors and other morphic interactions are no longer built procedurally, but defined purely in CSS rules.

+In particular, doors are now just tiles that toggle their `passable` class;
+even the text label is carried on pseduo content attached to class.

+The first scene of the tutorial is now 90% complete: the player can walk to the `V` rune, get void walking ability (self-supporting movement), and the proceed to walk out the door to nowhere... and on!

+Oh the "void rune" is now literally drawn on to a floor tile, not its own separate tile, to demonstrate that possibility.

+# 2020-11-04

 Completed rework of input handling to be defined by, and accept clicks of, button elements.
 Movement is now defined by a set of static buttons, with